Murder of S. Salim Ahmad

 On 2 May 1999, at a coffeeshop in Singapore's Geylang, 56-year-old rag-and-bone man S. Salim Ahmad was brutally battered to death by a man whose girlfriend was allegedly harassed by Salim.
-The murderer, identified as Seah Kok Meng (佘国明 Shé Guómíng), fled Singapore for Malaysia, where he remained in hiding for a year before his arrest in May 2000.
+The murderer, identified as Seah Kok Meng (佘国明 (Shé Guómíng); Pe̍h-ūe-jī: Siâ Kok-mêng), fled Singapore for Malaysia, where he remained in hiding for a year before his arrest in May 2000.
 Seah, who claimed that he was acting under sudden and grave provocation and had no intent to fatally assault Salim, was found guilty of murdering Salim and sentenced to death in November 2000.
 Seah's appeal was dismissed and he was hanged on 30 November 2001.

 Murder

 On 2 May 1999, an elderly man was battered to death outside a coffeeshop in Geylang, Singapore.

 The victim was 56-year-old S. Salim Ahmad, a rag-and-bone man who was allegedly bashed up by about three people.
 According to witnesses, Salim was seen running towards the coffeeshop and he was pursued by about three men, and two of them were allegedly armed with wooden sticks.
 After pursuing Salim for a distance of around 500m, the attackers, described to be Chinese people aged in their 30s who sported fair complexions, had caught up with Salim nearby a public pay phone outside the coffeeshop, and they had beaten Salim up.
 After the assault itself, the three perpetrators fled the coffeeshop and two of the assailants ran towards Lorong 3 Geylang, while the third and final suspect headed towards Lorong 7 Geylang.

 An autopsy was conducted by forensic pathologist Dr Paul Chui, and he found three severe skull fractures on Salim's head, and each of these injuries were sufficient in the ordinary course of nature to cause death.
 Aside from the skull fractures, Dr Chui found injuries over Salim's right shoulder, chest, right forearm, right thigh and right ankle.
 He concluded that these injuries were caused by blunt force trauma as inflicted by a stick with a square or rectangular cross-section, and a moderately severe amount of force was used by the killer(s) during the course of the assault.
 After the completion of the autopsy, Salim's body was not immediately recovered by his family for burial.